-\item There are $ s_1, \ldots, s_n \in \mathcal{R} $ generating the trivial ideal $ \mathcal{R} $ such that each principal module of fractions $ M_{s_i} $ is a free finite-rank $ \mathcal{R}_{s_i} $-module. \end{enumerate} \end{projectivitylemma} I frequently refer to the function in (\ref{PROptwisefree}) as the ``projective rank function'' of $ M $.
-I frequently express the property in characterization (\ref{PROzariskifree}) by saying that $ M $ is ``Zariski-locally on $ \spec( \mathcal{R} ) $'' a free and finite-rank $ \mathcal{R} $-module or something similar.
+\begin{terminologynotation} I frequently refer to the function in (\ref{PROptwisefree}) as the ``projective rank function'' of $ M $.
+I frequently express the property in characterization (\ref{PROzariskifree}) by saying that $ M $ is ``Zariski-locally on $ \spec( \mathcal{R} ) $'' a free and finite-rank $ \mathcal{R} $-module or something similar. \end{terminologynotation}